mrstan3772/SnowTricks/README.md

 Without this tool you have to replace in the terminal `symfony` with `php bin/console` and always at the root of the project.

-## Installation

-### Dependencies

-Use the command `compose install` from the project root directory(SnowTricks).
-Do not answer questions if you see any during the installation (press enter to skip).
-Once this step is done you will have all the necessary dependencies for the main project.

 ## Deployment